 8. Conditions of return (outside of warranty)

 8.1 Returns of products require the explicit consent of the Seller in writing.
-The amount to be credited upon return of products shall depend upon the age, condition and saleability of the products.
+The amount to be credited upon return of products shall depend upon the age, condition and resale ability of the products.

-8.2 Any products ordered that deviate from the Seller’s delivery programme and/or were made to the Purchaser’s specific order, may not be returned.
+8.2 Any products were made to the Purchaser’s specific order and/or ordered that deviate from the Seller’s delivery programme, may not be returned.

 8.3 The Purchaser shall bear the risk and cost for carriage of returned products.

-8.4 Further requirements for returns are regulated by the Seller’s current guideline for returns under www.bbraun.com.
+8.4 Further requirements for returns are regulated by the Seller’s current guideline for returns.

 9. Warranty and liability

-9.1 Purchaser shall assert apparent defects on products within 7 days after receipt of the products in written form.
-Latent defects on products shall be reported within 7 days after their appearance.
+9.1 Purchaser shall assert apparent defects on products within seven (7) days after receipt of the products in written form.
+Latent defects on products shall be reported within seven (7) days after their appearance.
 Obvious damage to products, which is apparent at the moment of delivery, shall be notified to the forwarding agent or carrier at the time of delivery.

-9.3 Warranty claims shall be time-barred after 12 months of delivery of the products to the Purchaser (EXW).
+9.3 Warranty claims shall be time-barred after twelve (12) months of delivery of the products to the Purchaser (EXW).

 9.4 The Seller’s liability shall be limited to intent, gross negligence and fundamental breach on the Seller’s part or by the Seller’s agents or representatives.
 The Seller’s liability for death and personal injury as well as under the Product Liability Act and the German Pharmaceuticals Act shall remain unaffected.
-Except for intent Seller’s liability shall in any case be limited to foreseeable losses.
+Except for intent Seller’s liability for financial losses shall be limited to foreseeable losses.

-10.1 Shipment and services (the fulfillment of contract) shall be under the condition that fulfillment is not being restricted by any national or international regulations, particularly export control regulations and embargoes or any other restrictions.
-The parties are required to provide all information and documentation needed for the export/ domestic shipment/ import.
+10.1 The fulfillment of contract shall be under the condition that fulfillment is not being restricted by any national or international regulations, particularly export control regulations and embargoes or any other sanctions.
+The parties are required to provide all information and documentation needed for the export/domestic shipment/import.
 Delays caused by export checks or licensing procedures shall override any lead times or deadlines stipulated in this respect.
-If any required licenses for certain items cannot be obtained, the contract shall be considered void to this extend.
+If any required licenses for certain items can not be obtained, the contract shall be considered void to this extend.

 10.2 The contractual relationship shall be governed by the laws of the Federal Republic of Germany including the Convention on Contracts for the International Sale of Goods (CISG).

-10.3 Incoterms shall apply in their current version.
+10.3 Business terms shall be interpreted according to the Incoterms in their current version.